Weyl Metal Phase in Delafossite Oxide PtNiO$_2$: Results and discussion

 \subsection{Weyl properties with SOC}

 Electronic band structure of PtNiO$_2$ without and with SOC is shown in [Fig. \ref{dosband}(a) right panel].
-Around the Fermi level, number of bands cross each other.
-Crystal field splitting splits Pt in three energy states.
-The conduction band belonging to two dimensional (2D) E irreducible representation forms a crossing near Y slightly above the Fermi level.
-This degenerate band at $\Gamma$ splits due to reduction in symmetry along the line $\Gamma$-Y. Along the $\Gamma$-Y and B-Z lines at the Fermi level, we observe band inversion as well as band crossing.
-With SOC taken into account, the band structure around the Fermi level changes considerably.
+It can be noted that a number of bands cross each other at $E_{ F}$.
+Crystal field is found to split Pt in three energy states.
+The conduction band belonging to 2D E irreducible representation forms a crossing near high symmetry point Y slightly above $E_{ F}$.
+This degenerate band at $\Gamma$ splits due to reduction in symmetry along the line $\Gamma$-Y. Along the $\Gamma$-Y and B-Z lines at the $E_{ F}$, we observe band inversion as well as band crossing.
+With SOC taken into account, the band structure around the $E_{ F}$ changes considerably.
 A significant band gap opening has been observed.
-The topological Weyl semimetalic characteristics result from this type of SOC effect on the electronic band structure.
-There is a gap opening between $\Gamma$-Y region and B-Z region with SOC taken into account.
-Effect of SOC has a significant impact on the electronic band structure resulting in interactions between band topology and materials magnetism.
-On the basis of these discoveries, other topological properties such as Weyl features are investigated.
-We calculated WPs along the magnetization direction plane [100].
-We found a total of 20 pairs of WPs along the easy axis [100].
-Table \ref{table} shows their energies, multiplicity, chirality, and positions for WPs upto 100 meV above the $E_{\textrm F}$.
-As the location of WPs are close to $E_{\textrm F}$, their identification from transport experiment should be possible.
+The effect of SOC indicates the topological characteristics of the material.
+Band gap opening are noted between $\Gamma$-Y and B-Z region in the band structure.
+Effect of SOC results in the interactions between band topology and materials magnetism.
+Basing on these observation, we further explore the Weyl features.
+WPs has been computed for the magnetization easy axis [100], wherein 20 pairs of WPs are found.
+Table \ref{table} lists their energies, multiplicity, chirality, and location of WPs within 100 meV above the $E_{ F}$.
+As the location of WPs are close to $E_{F}$, their identification may be possible from transport experiment.
+Fig. \ref{Weyl} shows the distribution of WPs in 2D first BZ.
+Pairs of W$_2$ and W$_3$'s Weyl points are connected by M$_\textit{y}$.
 Due to such WPs identification this system has possibilities for large intrinsic anomalous Hall conductivity due to the large Berry curvature because large Berry curvature comes from the monopole of Weyl points.
-In full relativistic mode, surface Fermi surface spectral functions has been investigated.
-Inset of [Fig. \ref{dosband}(b) right panel] shows the surface Fermi surface spectral function for a semi infinite slab in the $k_x$ and $k_y$ plane.
+In full relativistic mode (i.e. SOC), Fermi surface spectral functions has been investigated.
+Right of Fig. \ref{Weyl} shows the Fermi surface spectral function for a semi infinite slab in the $k_x$ and $k_y$ plane.

-Our surface Fermi surface spectral function calculation confirmed that PtNiO$_2$ is a hidden kagome, which is a tri-hexagonal lattice having a hexagon surrounded by six triangles.
+Our Fermi surface spectral function calculation confirmed that PtNiO$_2$ has a hidden kagome-like lattice structure.